rsdoiel/antenna/planet.md

 date: 2025-07-23, from: Vatican News

-                    <p>Cardinal Matteo Maria Zuppi, the Archbishop of Bologna, and the President of the Jewish Community of Bologna, Daniele De Paz, sign joint declaration against war in Gaza, condemning massacres of innocent civilians, calling for peace, and rejecting anti-Semitism, Islamophobia, and Christianophobia.</p>
+                    <p>Cardinal Matteo Maria Zuppi, the Archbishop of Bologna, and the President of the Jewish Community of Bologna, Daniele De Paz, sign joint declaration against the war in Gaza, condemning massacres of innocent civilians, calling for peace, and rejecting anti-Semitism, Islamophobia, and Christianophobia.</p>
                     <p><a href="https://www.vaticannews.va/en/church/news/2025-07/cardinal-zuppi-bologna-head-rabbi-joint-declaration-against-war.html">Read all</a></p>
                     <p>&nbsp;</p>